thirtybees/docs/thirtybees/overview/introduction.md

 ## Getting started

-Now that you've had the 2 cent tour, head on over to the Installation Guide to learn about setting up the proper server environent and getting thirtybees installed!
+Now that you've had the 2 cent tour, head on over to the Installation Guide to learn about setting up the proper server environment and getting thirtybees installed!

 {{site.data.thirtybees.thirtybees_urls.thirtybees_getting_started.link}}